 Visions From The Missions, An Orphans Tale

-a1Recently I took my 88 year old mother, Romana, on a ‘Bucket List Journey’ after she recovered from kidney failure.
+Recently I took my 88 year old mother, Romana, on a ‘Bucket List Journey’ after she recovered from kidney failure.
 Prior to her remarkable recovery she resigned herself to the fact she would never be able to travel ever again.
 The Scotsman (her husband) died while she was infirmed adding to her torment since they used to travel the world together.
 She wanted to see Texas one last time.
 So we packed our bags and headed to the Long Star State, Yee Haw.

 Continue reading

 My mother and I visited friends and family through out Texas.
-Our hostess was the vivacious Madam Butterfly, my Burmese a5interpreter.
+Our hostess was the vivacious Madam Butterfly, my Burmese interpreter.
 We toured DFW and since it was Christmas we made our pilgrimage to the fabulous Gaylord Hotel & Resort, a Texas Tradition.
 This was her Bucket List Journey and I pulled all the stops.
 If you never experiences a Lone Star Christmas at the Gaylord, you are missing out on a fantastically entertaining time.
-Ms. Romana was all smiles while having the time of her life.
+Ms. Romana was all smiles while having the time of her life.Of course we visited my friends within the political exile and refugee communities and was invited to a Christmas extravaganza at the Kachin Baptist Church by my Jinghpaw brother La Sang.
+You never go to a Jinghpaw gathering without eating some of their culinary fare and this was no exception.
+I was happily surprised to see my mum chowing down on all the traditional Kachin foods.
+Mom just loved her spicy ngapi and everything else she was served.

 She was well received by my Jinghpaw brothers and sisters and was invited to participate in the Manau Dance at the end of the event.
 At first I was worried since she was still in recovery but off she went and danced along side the Jinghpaws like a boss.
 The ole gal blew me away since this ceremonial dance lasts as long as one of our gourd dances on the rez.
 For all intents and purposes the Manau Dance shared the same meaning as our round dance and my mom was honored to dance among the Jinghpaw.

-a4We were also invited to a Buddhist Mon naming ceremony and my mom got a taste of Buddhist hospitality while she enjoyed this tradition.
+We were also invited to a Buddhist Mon naming ceremony and my mom got a taste of Buddhist hospitality while she enjoyed this tradition.
 Dare I say the cuisine was traditional Mon and my mother loved every scrumptious bite.
 I was tempted to introduce her to the ‘King of Fruit’ the revered Durian but I did not want to push the envelope.
 I am a great fan of this wildly delicious fruit and every time I smell it, I can almost taste it and the velvety smooth pudding like interior that surrounds the Durian seeds, yum.

-Our Bucket List Journey brought us to my dear friend Ashin Thila Nanda’s budding new Burmese Dhamma Center in Forta2 Worth.
+Our Bucket List Journey brought us to my dear friend Ashin Thila Nanda’s budding new Burmese Dhamma Center in Fort Worth.
 Again me mum was accepted with open and loving arms by my Bama friends.
 We ate and my mom got a chance to experience true ‘Loving Kindness’ these Buddhist had to share.
 It just got my heart as they hugged and welcomed her into their hallowed temple.
 My eyes teared up for some damn reason.
 Gawd, I hate that.

 Knowing Ashin Thila Nanda’s struggle to survive insurmountable odds after the Saffron Revolution I was equally happy to see his holiness acquire and build his own temple to serve the Buddhist Burmese Community.
 It was really good to see an old friend once again and my mom and I were honored to accept his blessing.
 My mom was also smitten by the Buddhist community for they truly touched her heart.

-a6We stopped in Austin to visit friends and had some excellent brisket, ribs and sausage at ‘Smokey Moe’s Bar B-Q’ in Round Rock and that was some of the best BBQ I had ever ate.
+We stopped in Austin to visit friends and had some excellent brisket, ribs and sausage at ‘Smokey Moe’s Bar B-Q’ in Round Rock and that was some of the best BBQ I had ever ate.
 But in Texas there are many excellent smoke houses with their own distinct and delicious flavors and secret sauces that just titillate the taste buds and olfactory .
 We visited their Parrish and visited the priests who prayed for my mom.
 The art work within this Parrish was nothing short of breath taking.

 The next place of interest for Romana was San Antonio.
 I knew my mom and dad visited Missions all over the US and Mexico for years.
 So I made sure to add this to her agenda.
 I figured she visited them because she lived in a mission in her youth but it was much deeper than that, I soon discovered.
 What started out as a lighthearted and somewhat eclectic journey took an unexpected and eye opening turn.

-Fact is, the San Antonio Mission Trail became a journey of deliverance and revelation for my mom came full circle with hera8 past and confronted the demons that haunted her for 81 years of her life.
+Fact is, the San Antonio Mission Trail became a journey of deliverance and revelation for my mom came full circle with her past and confronted the demons that haunted her for 81 years of her life.
 Though she was a US citizen she was remanded to an mission orphanage deep in Mexico back in the 1930’s, during the U.S.A.’s rush for the American Race as opposed to Germany’s Master race.
 Mental Defectives were being ushered into asylums while select minorities were being whisked away, out of sight and out of mind and my mom was caught up in the hysteria as a nation began to purify the American Genome.

 As we toured the Missions of San Antonio my mom began to tell me stories I never heard her mention in all the years I knew her.
 She began by explaining that all the relics, ovens and artifacts that were on display at the missions here in Texas were still in use up to the day her brothers broke her out of the mission in the early 1940’s.
 She said the mission was still segregating fair skinned kids from the brown Indios and how the nuns would treat the non-natives with care and tenderness while giving them adequate food, uniforms and medical attention.

-a10On the other hand, she and other ‘savages’ were forced to wear cloths for weeks without bathing.
+On the other hand, she and other ‘savages’ were forced to wear cloths for weeks without bathing.
 Food was a luxury item since the Indios were not fed with any regularity and what they did eat was stale, rotten and sometimes covered with maggots.
 At least the maggots were fresh and chock full of protein.
 The Indios were severely beaten if they stepped out of line by mentioning of being hungry, thirsty or cold.
 My mom told me that her and the other kids were starving to death and that many kids perished during her tenure as an orphan at the mission.

 In light of what we know today were the ‘pretty kids’ being raised for other much darker purposes other than photo ops and paraded around for donations?
 After all pedophilia was a fetish of the bored aristocrat, ancient philosophers and G*Ds as history denoted throughout the ages.
 Ancient pictures, plates and other artifacts decorate the finest museums in the world and considered priceless by art aficionados.
 They probably have a collection of ‘Snuff Flicks’ to complement their onerous sexual forte.